freemish/comp-sci-refresher-in-python/README.md

 - [x] abstract factory: uses multiple factories implementing one interface if one factory method is not sufficient to simplify creation logic
 - [x] singleton: ensures that only a single instance of a certain class is ever used. can be useful for performance improvement or general global state management
 - [x] builder: simplifies construction of objects that take in lots of optional parameters in constructor
-- [x] prototype: simplifies constructing objects via copying existing "prototypes."
+- [x] prototype: simplifies constructing objects via copying existing "prototypes"
-- [ ] dependency injection
+- [-] dependency injection: objects no longer are responsible for creating dependencies; all dependencies of a class are "injected" (provided as arguments) upon initialization
-- [ ] lazy initialization
+- [x] lazy initialization: don't calculate value of an object property until it is accessed
 - [ ] multiton
 - [ ] object pool
 - [ ] raii